Location: Ispra (VA)

 Mechanical and lighting engineering

-The project involves the selective demolition of some part of a continuous glass wall and interior partitions to define the new spaces of two meeting rooms and a coffee area.
-Acoustical plating and soundproof walls will be applied to all vertical partitions, with consequent removal and reconstruction of the floating floor and the false ceiling.
-The new spaces will be equipped with air conditioning, smoke detectors, emergency lightings and sound absorbing panels.
-A new bike parking with 30 spots is planned in the former external coffee area.
-Three towers will be installed for charging up to four electrical bikes each.
+An existing glass wall and interior partitions were partially demolished to define the spaces of two meeting rooms and a coffee area.
+Acoustical plating and soundproof walls were applied to all vertical partitions, with consequent removal and reconstruction of the floating floor and the false ceiling.
+The new spaces are equipped with air conditioning, smoke detectors, emergency lightings and sound absorbing panels.
+The former external coffee area has been turned into a new bike parking with 30 spots, with three towers installed to charge up to four electrical bikes each.

-For the external patio, the proposal envisages wide planters and seating integrated in deck areas with arbors and wooden platforms, allowing to allocate the irrigation system.
-All the elements are free standing, avoiding floor demolition.
+The proposal for the external patio – nearing completion – envisages wide planters and seating integrated in deck areas with arbors and wooden platforms, to allocate the irrigation system.
+All the elements are free standing, to avoid floor demolition.